olohmann/azure-hands-on-labs/labs/04_containers_on_azure/containers_on_azure.md

     You will be prompted for username and password - enter the credentials noted in the previous step.

 1. If we are successfully logged in, we can now push our image 'myappimage' (from the previous exercise) to the registry.
-The registry an image is pushed to is always encoded in its image tag.
-Thus, to push to our own registry, we first need to tag our image:
+The registry an image is pushed to, is always encoded in its image tag.
+Thus, to push to our own registry, we first need to re-tag our image:

     ```sh
     docker image tag myappimage <registry name>.azurecr.io/myappimage:v1.0